Co-Hosts Joe King and Hank Kee brought you computer industry news, hardware and software reviews, guest interviews and

 Three-time winners of the prestigious national Computer Press Awards, the computer guys tried to answer

 whatever questions you might have on computers and computing.
 A listener referred to the show as

 "Car Talk for computers."

-The Personal Computer Show aired Wednesday nights from 8PM to 9PM
+The Personal Computer Show airs Wednesday nights from 9PM to 10PM

 The first Personal Computer Radio Show aired on WBAI on August 6, 1984.